Optimization and Identification of Lattice Quantizers: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{classical} problem in geometry is how to construct a structure of infinitely many points in $n$-dimensional space so that the mean square distance between an arbitrary real vector and its closest member of the point structure is minimal, for a fixed density of points per unit volume.
-Apart from its fundamental theoretical value, the problem has important practical applications in, e.g., digital communications (both source \cite{gray98} and channel coding \cite[p.~70]{conway99splag}, \cite[Ch.~9]{zamir14book}), pattern recognition \cite{tuytelaars07}, cryptography \cite{guo15}, hashing \cite{jegou08}, machine learning \cite{sablayrolles19} and data analysis \cite{allen21prd}.
+\IEEEPARstart{A}{classical} problem in geometry is how to construct a structure of infinitely many points in $n$-dimensional space so that the mean square distance between a random real vector and its closest member of the point structure is minimal, for a fixed density of points per unit volume.
+Apart from its fundamental theoretical value, the problem has important practical applications in, e.g., digital communications (both source \cite{gray98} and channel coding \cite[p.~70]{conway99splag}, \cite[Ch.~9]{zamir14book}), pattern recognition \cite{tuytelaars07}, cryptography \cite{guo15}, hashing \cite{jegou08}, machine learning \cite{sablayrolles19}, and data analysis \cite{allen21prd}.

 The construction of structures with small mean square distance is traditionally called the \emph{quantizer problem} and the figure of merit is the (possibly normalized) \emph{second moment.} The problem was first formulated in 1959 by Fejes T\'oth, who also solved it for the two-dimensional case \cite{fejestoth59}.
 The optimal structure in two dimensions is, not surprisingly, the hexagonal lattice.
 Gersho in 1979 suggested lattice structures in three and four dimensions \cite{gersho79}, which still today offer the smallest known normalized second moments (NSM) known in their respective dimensions.
 The proposed three-dimensional structure, which is the body-centered cubic lattice, was proved to be optimal among three-dimensional lattices by Barnes and Sloane \cite{barnes83}.
+Lattices with small NSM are called \emph{lattice quantizers.}

 In 1982, Conway and Sloane calculated the NSMs of the most common lattice families and tabulated the best known lattice quantizers in dimensions up to $10$ \cite{conway82voronoi}.
 They further conjectured that the best lattice quantizer in any dimension is the dual of the lattice that solves the more well-studied \emph{packing problem.} Two years later, the same authors found improved lattices in dimensions $6$ and $7$ and numerically computed the NSMs of known lattices in dimensions $12$, $16$, and $24$, which all supported their duality conjecture \cite{conway84}.
-The pioneering lattice research by Conway and Sloane is summarized in their now classical textbook \cite{conway99splag}.
+The pioneering lattice research by Conway and Sloane is summarized in their now classic textbook \cite{conway99splag}.